zitroaesoj/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Script Notes:
-1. Requires packages for plyr and reshape2
+1. Requires packages for plyr and reshape2.
-2. Downloads zip to working directory
+2. Downloads zip to working directory.
-3. Unzips to working directy and then renames folder to data
+3. Unzips to working directy and then renames folder to data.
-4. Exports tidydata.txt and tidydatamean.txt to working directory
+4. Exports tidydata.txt and tidydatamean.txt to working directory.